-The only expenses that cannot be deducted are entertainment expenses and 50% of meals.
+The only expenses that cannot be deducted are entertainment expenses and 50% of meals (update–for 2021 & 2022, meals are 100% tax deductible YAY!
+But remember, they do have to have a business purpose).
 Virtually all other business expenses are tax deductible.
 The catch here is that the expenses must be ordinary and necessary.
 So, what does that mean?
 Think about a hair stylist and a real estate agent.
 The hairstylist might have expenses like shampoo–totally ordinary and necessary.
 However, if a real estate agent was trying to deduct shampoo, that would not go over well.
 It has a lot to do with the industry, but if it’s a normal expense in your industry, it’s usually tax deductible.

 Another deduction that causes issues in every industry is cell phones.
 If you want to play it safe (which I always suggest), do not deduct your personal cell phone or simply deduct a percentage of your specific phone line (not a percentage of the entire family’s plan).
 Personal expenses are never tax deductible and personal cell phones create a very grey area.
 If you want to deduct your cell phone in full, get a second phone line specifically for business.